 The Karma also delivers amazing drone footage when filmed in 4k.
 The Karma system is available with or without the camera ( yes you need a camera a gopro camera ) so if you already have a Hero5 or Hero6 you wont have to inherit another camera with the system.
 The camera is also positioned in front of the drone’s landing gear, so their is no change of you accidentally capturing it in any of your shots.
 Overall I love my Karma system and think it’s one of the best GoPro accessories on the market!

-NOTE: The Karma is now the only drone on the market that is built to be compatible with a GoPro.
-Prior to this the 3DR Solo was a great option for GoPro fans, but these are no longer in production.
-If you can find a second hand one with gimbal – and you are willing to buy spare battery’s and props etc now – there are great deals to be had.
+NOTE: The Karma and 3DR Solo were both great options for GoPro fans, but these are no longer in production.
+If you can find a second-hand one with gimbal there are great deals to be had.

 The GoPro Karma Quadcopter was recommended by Mark from Wyld Family Travel – and this is one of his incredible drone shots:

-The Parrot Bebop 2 is often dwarfed by it’s DJI counterparts, but it has the distinction of the being the only drone on the list that was build around the camera – and not a drone with a camera attached.
+The Parrot Anafi drone (and formerly the Parrot Bebop 2) are often dwarfed by their DJI counterparts, but they have the distinction of being the only foldable drones on the list that was built around the camera – and not a drone with a camera attached.

-It also has a lot more movement than the other drones for travel on the list and is capable of barrel rolls and flips (which would make for super cool travel videos!) but the video quality is not quite as good as it’s competitors.
+It also has a lot more movement than the other drones for travel on the list and is capable of barrel rolls and flips (which would make for super cool travel videos!)
+AND had video quality up to 4k, and a 21 Megapixel camera – packing a serious amount if bang for your buck.

-But with a 2km range and weighing as little as 500g, the Parrot Bebop Drones compact size was made for throwing in a backpack.
+Weighing as little as 320g, and taking 2 seconds to unfold, the Parrot Anafi Drones compact size was made for throwing in a backpack.

 The drone can be controlled via an app or alternatively with the controller, or VR goggles where you can see what the drone sees – as if you’re in the air with it.